 - Hike on a nature trail; take pictures; breathe the air

-- Create a garden: either a flower or vegetable garden or both
+- Create a garden

 - Bike your way through forests and mountains